Examination of voluntary motor skills of the fingers. G

 Dynamic organization of movements of the articulatory apparatus:

-- bare your teeth, open your mouth wide, put a wide tongue on your lower lip, put your tongue behind your lower teeth, close your mouth.
+- bare your teeth, open your mouth wide, put your wide tongue on your lower lip, put your tongue behind your lower teeth, close your mouth.

-execution is correct; replacement of movements; search for articulation, "getting stuck" in one movement; inertia of movement; violation of smoothness; tension of the language; twitching; waves; tremor; tongue movements fail, easily switches from one articulatory position to another.
+execution is correct; replacement of movements; search for articulation, “getting stuck” on one movement; inertia of movement; disturbance of smoothness; tension of the tongue; twitching; waves; tremor; tongue movements are not successful, easily switches from one articulatory position to another.

-CONCLUSIONS: MOVEMENTS OF THE ARTICULATION APPARATUS ACTIVE, SLOW, PASSIVE; VOLUME OF MOVEMENTS FULL, INCOMPLETE; there is REPLACEMENT OF MOVEMENTS, THERE IS NO REPLACEMENT OF MOVEMENTS; HYPERKINESIS; SYNKINESIA; SALIVATION; TREMOR; MOTOR STRENGTH; STAP ON ONE MOVEMENT; DISINTENSION; HYPOMIMIA, AMIMIA; SMOOTHNESS OF THE NASO-LABEJ FOLDS; LIP ASYMETRY; HYPERTONUS, HYPOTONUS, DYSTONIA, MUSCLE TONE IN No.; DEVIATION OF THE LANGUAGE; PARESIS OF THE VOICE FOLDS; THE DEFEAT OF THE CRANIO-BRAIN INNERVATION IS ABSENT; THE DAMAGE OF THE CRANIO-CEREBRAL NERVES IS NOTICED.
+CONCLUSIONS: MOVEMENTS OF THE ARTICULATING APPARATUS ACTIVE, FLAWLESS, PASSIVE; RANGE OF MOTION FULL, INCOMPLETE; there is REPLACEMENT OF MOVEMENTS, THERE IS NO REPLACEMENT OF MOVEMENTS; HYPERKINESIS; SYNKINESIA; SALIVATION; TREMOR; MOTOR TENSION; STUCK ON ONE MOVEMENT; DISINHIBITION; HYPOMIMIA, AMYMIA; SMOOTHNESS OF NASOLABIAL FOLDS; LIP ASYMETRY; HYPERTONUS, HYPOTONUS, DYSTONIA, MUSCLE TONE B No.; DEVIATION OF THE LANGUAGE; PARESIS OF VOCAL FOLDS; THERE IS NO DAMAGE TO THE CRANIOBRAIN INNERVATION; DAMAGE TO THE CRANIAL NERVES IS NOTED.

 • 1.
-Examination of static coordination of finger movements:
+Examination of static coordination of movements of the fingers:

-• - perform the task by showing, then by verbal instructions with a score of 1 to 5;
+• – perform the task by showing, then by verbal instructions while counting from 1 to 5;

-• - pull out forefinger and the little finger of the right, then the left hand, of both hands;
+• – pull out index finger and the little finger of the right hand, then the left hand, both hands;

-• - extend the index and middle fingers of the right, then the left hand, of both hands;
+• – extend the index and middle fingers of the right hand, then the left hand, then both hands;

-• - put your index fingers on the middle fingers on both hands;
+• – place the index fingers on the middle fingers on both hands;

-• - put the middle fingers on the index fingers on both hands;
+• – place the middle fingers on the index fingers on both hands;

-• - connect in a ring thumb right, then left hand, both hands with index (middle, ring, little finger).
+• - connect into a ring thumb right, then left hand, both hands with index (middle, ring, little finger).

 • 2.
-Examination of dynamic coordination of finger movements:
+Examination of dynamic coordination of movements of the fingers:

-• - perform the movement "fist - rib - palm" with the right, then with the left hand, then with both hands at the same time; the test must be repeated with the tongue bitten on the teeth.
+• – perform the “fist - edge - palm” movement with the right, then the left hand, then with both hands at the same time; The test must be repeated with the tongue bitten by the teeth.

 • 3.
 Study of the sense of rhythm:

-• - change hands with simultaneous clenching of one hand into a fist and unclenching the fist of the other hand;
+• – change hands while simultaneously clenching one hand into a fist and unclenching the fist of the other hand;

 • – “playing the piano” (fingers 1-5, 2-4, 5-1, 4-2, 1-2-3-4-5, 5-4-3-2-1);

-• - coloring, cutting, shading (according to the work of children);
+• – coloring, cutting, shading (based on children’s work);

-• - drawing on the model of "house - tree - fence".
+• – drawing according to the “house - tree - fence” pattern.

 • 4.
-Study of the mechanisms of automation of the movements of the leading hand ("Let's say hello").
+Study of mechanisms for automating the movements of the leading hand (“Let’s say hello”).

-An adult invites the child to extend his hand for a greeting (say hello): first the right, then the left, then both hands.
+The adult invites the child to extend his hand to greet (say hello): first the right, then the left, then both hands.

-For each correctly performed exercise, the child receives 1 point.
+For each correctly completed exercise, the child receives 1 point.

 Maximum points: